UofT-DSI/team_project/02_instructional_team/markdown_slides/03_communicating_impact.md

 # Examples of Quantifying Impact

 ### Marketing Example
-***Increased customer engagement by 8%*** by performing customer segmentation using k-means clustering with Python.
-Feature engineering was conducted to create meaningful segments based on purchase history and demographics.
-The optimal number of clusters was determined using the elbow method, which helps identify the point where adding more clusters does not significantly improve the model.
+***Showed that customer engagement could be increased by 8% with a new segmentation scheme.*** Feature engineering was conducted to create meaningful customer segments based on purchase history and demographics.

 ---